 So you need a program for your LGBT wedding: our funniest wedding program goes same-sex #Ceremony Advice#humor#lesbian weddings#LGBTQ#programs Updated Oct 12 2015 (Posted Jun 12 2014) Catherine Clark bijouxandbits Photo by Lauren Gill Photography Jayme and Sondra found inspiration in the "So you're going to sit through a wedding" program, but customized it to include some same-sex wedding-related questions that were inevitably going to arise.
 They titled it, "So you're going to sit through your (first, probably) two-bride wedding."
 They addressed the ceremony legality, ceremony length, and of course, where are the rainbows?!
 Check out the layout below and the new, lesbians-in-Tennessee-specific questions and answers: Head over here to see the original program and check out the rest of Jayme and Sondra's rustic blended family wedding.
-Catherine Clark Catherine Clark is Offbeat Bride's Senior Editor.
-In her spare time she loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Tattoo your guests temporarily with a vintage-styled tattoo station NEXT 16 reasons to embrace the seduction of a rainy wedding Show/Hide comments [ 4 ] We are halfway through writing ours, so this could not be better timed… 2 agree Reply Aww, I am so super-glad that our program is still inspiring people!
+Catherine Clark Catherine Clark loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur babies, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Tattoo your guests temporarily with a vintage-styled tattoo station NEXT Natalie & Matthew's homebrewed kilted lakeside wedding Show/Hide comments [ 4 ] We are halfway through writing ours, so this could not be better timed… Reply Aww, I am so super-glad that our program is still inspiring people!
 Ian did such a great job with it.
 I love the look and layout of this one too – gorgeous!
-2 agree Reply I love this!!
+Reply I love this!!
 Just getting ready for our August wedding!
 Is there anyway you could send me the template of this?
 I am not very savvy when it comes to computers.
 Reply I'm marrying the girl of my dreams in 9 DAYS and we don't have a wedding program yet!!!!
 Is there any chance I can download your template to (shamelessly) edit and claim as my very own?
 Reply Join the conversation Cancel ReplyYour email address will not be published.
-Required fields are marked *Comment No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
+Sign me up for your offbeat awesomeness newsletter!
+No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.